Your feelings about diet problems

 Diet problems can be especially difficult for your friends and family to cope with.
 They want to help but may not seem to be able to.
 They may associate how much you eat with you getting better.
 They may be desperate for you to eat and try hard to make you eat.
 They may say “If only you would eat and put on weight, then I know you would get better” or “I have made this just for you, it is your favourite food”.

-Hearing loved ones say these things can be very hard to handle if you really don't feel like eating, or if even small amounts of food make you feel uncomfortable, full and sick.
+Hearing loved ones say these things can be very hard to handle.
+This is especially so if you really don't feel like eating.
+Or if even small amounts of food make you feel uncomfortable, full and sick.
 They want to feel that they are doing something to help.
 But it may cause conflict between you.
 This can be very upsetting during a time when both you and your loved ones need support and understanding.

 It is important that the people caring for you try to understand that trying to get you to eat is not going to help.
 The best thing they can do is just be there for you.
 If you feel like eating, that's great.
 But if you don't it is important that they don't push you.
 As a doctor explains “Lack of appetite isn't painful, but eating can be”.
 Knowing this may help your loved ones be more understanding.

-It is good to discuss any changes in your eating habits with the people looking after you and and your medical staff.
+It is good to discuss any changes in your eating habits with the people looking after you.
 A dietician may also be able to offer you support and help with your diet problems.
 Many people find that they feel better after talking openly to close family and friends.
 Some people find it difficult to talk about these things.

 You may be frightened that your family won’t cope with hearing how you are really feeling.
 Or worry that they may be frightened by how bad your eating problems are making you feel.
 But sharing worries almost always helps.
 Sometimes it is enough just to have your family listen to you.
 They don't need to offer advice.
 Most people want you to know they care and do not want you to feel isolated or upset.
 They are only too willing to try to understand and help if they can.